-"I was raised around a lot of old things—my parents were sort of fanatical about having everything old: wooden spoons, cutting boards….Every single thing in the house was old, which was exhausting when I was little because everything was so fragile.
+"I was raised around a lot of old things—my parents were sort of fanatical about having everything old, even all of the cooking utensils and the tinsel on the Christmas tree….Every single thing in the house was old, which was exhausting when I was little because everything was so fragile.
 But, of course, now I like only old things, and I’m a dealer of antique textiles and jewelry.
 I love lots of color and prints for interiors, but not really in my everyday clothes, strangely.
 If I dress up, then I wear a lot of color—I love clashing prints and lots and lots of color, really over-the-top, with lots of jewelry.
-But if I’m not dressed up, I just go for a monochromatic black or navy blue outfit, or white, head to toe.
+But if I’m not dressed up, I wear black or dark navy or white, monochromatic head to toe.

-I’m big into having a vanity; I always have been.
+I love a vanity; I always have.
 I think it’s a much more civilized way of getting ready, you know?
-I need to sit down when I put on makeup; I hate leaning over a sink.
+I like sitting down when I put on makeup; I hate leaning over a sink.
 When I was little, I remember I wanted a vanity so badly, and I got one for my 15th birthday—a big, ‘70s mirrored one.
 I still have it at my parents’ house.
+I never used it for putting on makeup.
+It was really more of a writing desk.
 Now, I use mine all the time...
 I’ll leave the house without makeup if I’m walking the dog, sure, but then I usually put on a pair of sunglasses.
-I just find that if you leave the house looking like that, you’ll definitely see somebody you wished you hadn’t run into looking like that.
+I just find that if you leave the house looking a mess, you’ll definitely see somebody you wished you hadn’t run into looking like that.
 [Laughs]

 Makeup-wise, I definitely like a matte look; I think of makeup as 'face paint' in a very old-fashioned way.
-I probably got that from my mother—she’s certainly someone that was always pulled together and wouldn’t leave the house looking a mess, ever.
+I probably got that from my mother—she’s certainly someone that is always pulled together and wouldn’t leave the house looking a mess, ever.
 My makeup staples are lipstick, mascara, powder, and kohl.
-I wear powder and mascara every day—I love the Serge Lutens line—but I’m really into lipstick; I think it’s the greatest thing in the entire world.
-You know, I had these giant lips my whole life and I always hated them so much, but as I got older, I started to wear lipstick and embrace them.
-There’s something about lipstick I feel that makes you a bit…less naked, more defended.
-And you can literally just throw on some red lipstick and look like you’ve made an effort.
-[Laughs] It’s just such a easy thing to do.
+I wear powder and mascara every day—I love the Serge Lutens line—but I love lipstick; I think it’s the greatest thing in the entire world.
+You know, I had these giant lips my whole life and I always hated them so much, but as I got older, I started to wear lipstick and flaunt them for the hell of it.
+Also, there’s something about lipstick I feel that makes you a bit…less naked, more defended.
+And you literally can just throw on some red lipstick and look like you’ve made an effort even when you haven't.
+[Laughs] It’s just such an easy thing to do.

 I love all shades, but I’m obsessed with red lipstick.
 It used to be illegal back in the day, which I think is so great.
 People thought it was really indecent and vulgar, but then during WWII, they actually mandated that women in service wear red lipstick.
 I think it was considered a morale boost for the men and everything… The history of lipstick is fascinating.
-People say it’s still bad for you—that you’re not supposed to ingest it—but…oh well [Laughs] My favorite red lipsticks are YSL Rouge Pur Couture #13 Le Orange and #31 Cambon Rouge Coco by Chanel.
+People say it’s still bad for you—that you’re not supposed to ingest it—I've probably ingested so much but…oh well!
+[Laughs] My favorite red lipsticks are YSL Rouge Pur Couture #13 Le Orange and #31 Cambon Rouge Coco by Chanel.
 YSL #2 Rouge Poupre is really good, too.
 I tend to wear a really bright orange-y red, as opposed to a blue-based red.
-I don’t really like the blue-y reds—I gravitate towards more of the electric, bright, bright reds or corals.
-And I like the finish to be relatively matte.
-I don’t want anything shiny or glittery in any of my makeup, including my powder, which is matte, the Serge Lutens Compact Foundation.
+I don’t really like the blue-y reds—I gravitate more towards more of the electric, bright, bright reds or corals.
+And I like the finish to be matte.
+I don’t want anything shiny or glittery in any of my makeup ever, including my powder, which is matte, the Serge Lutens Compact Foundation.
 I also just think his packaging is so beautiful, and packaging is so important.
 Really, it is.
 I couldn’t bear to have an ugly lipstick or any ugly product in my midst; I’m sort of fanatical about it.
 Actually, my boyfriend has completely taken over our medicine cabinet and I can’t bear to open it right now because it’s just stocked full of ugly things.
 [Laughs] I don’t know, it's weird, but I just can’t stand it.

-As soon as I moisturize, I put on the Serge Lutens foundation.
-I use a shade that the guy at the makeup counter says is too pale for me, but I just ignore him, because I think there’s nothing worse than having makeup that’s too dark for your face.
+As soon as I moisturize, I put on the Serge Lutens powder foundation.
+I use a shade that the lady at the makeup counter says is too pale for me, but I just ignore her, because I think there’s nothing worse than having makeup that’s too dark for your face.
 Also, I think people don’t realize how pale my skin actually is.
-I just swipe it over with a brush and it evens everything out and gets rid of shine and, since it’s just powder, it doesn’t look like you’re wearing makeup—it’s sort of all you need.
+I just sweep it on with a brush and it evens everything out and gets rid of shine and, since it’s just powder, it doesn’t look like you’re wearing makeup—it’s sort of all you need.
 I do add the Serge Lutens translucent Finishing Powder, which sets everything.
-Since his products have such beautiful, discreet packaging, you wouldn’t be mortified to pull it out at an restaurant to touch up or powder your nose!
+Since his products have such beautiful, discreet packaging, you wouldn’t be mortified to pull out a compact in public to touch up or powder your nose!

 Aside from that, if I feel like I need a little color on the cheek, I’ll just use my lipstick as blush; it’s so much easier than buying a blush.
-And if I want to do a ‘bruised’ look on my eyes, which I love, I’ll take a red-ish or purple-y Chanel eye shadow.
+And if I want to do a ‘bruised’ look above my eyes, which I love, I’ll use a red-ish or purple-y Chanel eye shadow.
 Then maybe a little YSL Touche Éclat if I didn’t get much sleep, since I tend to get circles—it’s sheer and just reflects the light.
-I can’t do much with my brows.
+I can’t do much with my eyebrows.
 I wish I had giant eyebrows, but God didn’t give them to me; in fact, he practically forgot to give me eyebrows at all.
 [Laughs]

-In terms of my skincare routine, I'm pretty simple: I wash my face with Erno Laszlo Phelityl Cleansing Bar soap and then I use Erno Laszlo Active Phelityl Intensive Cream to moisturize my face.
+In terms of my skincare routine, it's pretty simple: I wash my face with Erno Laszlo Phelityl Cleansing Bar soap and then I use Erno Laszlo Active Phelityl Intensive Cream to moisturize my face.
 My mother recommended it to me a few years ago—I have sensitive skin and I’ve never had a problem with their products.
-I love Santa Maria Novella Latte Per Il Corpo; it just smells amazing.
+I love Santa Maria Novella Latte Per Il Corpo; it just smells so good.
 Then, I wash my hair with Kiehl's Amino Acid Shampoo and Conditioner...
 And this is something I stole from my boyfriend: Geo F. Trumper Perfect Dressing for the Hair.
 It smells incredible and gives your hair a little bit of shine, but it’s not too oily.
-Since I have to wash my hair every day, I have to put something like that into it to give it a little moisture...
+Since I wash my hair every day, I have to put something like that into it to give it a little moisture...
 I air dry; I never blow dry.
 I was just saying I would really like to learn how to use curlers because I hate stick straight hair.
 Thankfully, my hair doesn’t dry stick straight—it’s sort of wavy—but I would love to have even more dramatic volume, and you need to use curlers for that.
 I might learn eventually.

 I don’t really like to be fussed over—but I will get my nails done, even though it does give me high anxiety waiting for them to dry.
 I go once a month for a pedicure and every two weeks for a manicure.
 I bring my own nail polish, which, the other day, someone told me was insane.
 Right now, I'm wearing #1 Rouge Pop Art from YSL—I think it’s a great red, and it lasts longer than the cheap stuff.
-If I forget to bring it with me, I’ll do Russian Roulette by Essie.
-I pretty much always wear red—on my toes, as well.
+If I forget to bring it with me, I’ll use Russian Roulette by Essie.
+I pretty much always wear red—on my fingers and my toes.

 —as told to ITG